zabull1/cycling_DE_project/Tutorial.md

       ```

 7. Setup your orchestration
+	- Edit configurations
+		- change the directory to prefect folder using `cd`
+		- Edit `blocks.py` by inserting bucket name
+		- Edit `web_to_gcs_to_bq.py` with your project and bucket name
+		- change the directory to dbt folder using `cd`
+		- Edit `profiles.yml` file in dbt folder with location of your gcp resources (for example: europe-west1)
+		- change the directory to dbt>models>staging using `cd`
+		- Edit `schema.yml` file with your project name on database (database: "your project name")
 	- sign-up for the prefect cloud and create a workspace [here](https://app.prefect.cloud/auth/login)
 	-  Generate a new API key (if you dont have any) and keep it safe
 		- click the icon at the bottom left corner